daniellienert/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 You can nest aggregations by providing a parent name.

 * `aggregation($name, array $aggregationDefinition, $parentPath = NULL)` -- generic method to add a $aggregationDefinition under a path $parentPath with the name $name
-* `fieldBasedAggregation($name, $field, $type = "terms", $parentPath = NULL)` -- adds a simple filed based Aggregation of type $type with name $name under path $parentPath.
+* `fieldBasedAggregation($field, $name = "aggregations", $type = "terms", $parentPath = NULL)` -- adds a simple filed based Aggregation of type $type with name $name under path $parentPath.
 Used for simple aggregations like sum, avg, min, max or terms

 ### Examples